St Laurence, Winslow

 Welcome to St Laurence Church

-I thought I would write again regarding the pattern of worship across the benefice starting this Sunday
+I thought I would write again regarding the pattern of worship across the benefice which started on

 5th July.
 Before I provide some details of what to expect, I would like to express my thanks to all who